dznes/totvs-connector-ecommerce-prisma/README.md

 # TOTVS MODA API Connector

-This project connects and keeps a SQL (relational database) synced with TOTVS MODA data.
+This project connects and keeps a SQL Relational Database synced with TOTVS MODA database (document based).
 The data stored from each entity is focused on feeding an E-commerce website.

 ## API Documentation